lightact/Spout-UE4/README.md

 # Install Example

 * Create new c++ First Person project
-* unzip example in the "Content" folder of your project
+* unzip ExampleSpout.zip in the "Content" folder of your project
 * unzip code plugin in folder "Plugins" as mentioned above, if there is no "Plugins" folder, create it
 * restart project
 * load Spout scene
+* if you encounter compile errors you have to delete and re-insert identical nodes

 [ExampleSpout.zip](http://aledel.github.io/Spout-UE4/exampleSpoutUE4/ExampleSpout.zip)

 ![CaptureSpout2](http://aledel.github.io/Spout-UE4/images/spout2.jpg)
 This image corresponds to the "Spout" scene.

+# Packaged game
+To make this plugin work in a packaged game you have to disable using 'pak' files.
+You do that by:
+1. going to File->Package project->Packaging settings
+2. once there uncheck 'Use Pak File' checkbox

+# Issues
+If you get missing Spout.dll error when trying to launch the game manually copy Spout.dll from:
+[gameName]\Plugins\SpoutUE4\ThirdParty\Spout\lib\amd64

+to:
+[gameName]\Binaries\Win64

+**If someone knows how to fix this, please let me know!**